skyjake/lagrange/README.md

 Also, SDL's trackpad scrolling behavior on macOS is not optimal for regular GUI apps because it emulates a physical mouse wheel.
 This may change in a future release of SDL, but at least in 2.0.12 a [small patch](https://git.skyjake.fi/skyjake/lagrange/raw/branch/dev/sdl2-macos-mouse-scrolling-patch.diff) is required to allow momentum scrolling to come through as single-pixel mouse wheel events.

+### Raspberry Pi notes

+You should use a version of SDL that is compiled to take advantage of the Broadcom VideoCore OpenGL ES hardware.
+This provides the best performance when running Lagrange in a console.

+When running under X11, software rendering is the best choice and in that case the SDL from Raspbian etc. is sufficient.

+The following build options are recommended on Raspberry Pi:
+* `ENABLE_KERNING=NO`: faster text rendering without noticeable loss of quality
+* `ENABLE_WINDOWPOS_FIX=YES`: workaround for window position restore issues (SDL bug)
+* `ENABLE_X11_SWRENDER=YES`: use software rendering under X11

 [rel]: https://git.skyjake.fi/skyjake/lagrange/releases
 [tf]:  https://git.skyjake.fi/skyjake/the_Foundation